expergefacio/urlshort/README.md

 Singlefile urlshortener for Flask running in docker it runs one user whit creds stored in clear text in the env var

+it runs auto inc on base64-url, so you get about 4163 on the first one and two bytes ie. example.com/A and exmaple.com/_z also supports example.com/custom

+# howto
 ## Clone the repo
 ````
 mkdir urlshort